amenzhinsky/dbus-codegen-go/README.md

 ## Usage

-The program reads files provided as command-line arguments or reads the stdin if none given:
+The program treats command-line arguments as paths to XML files or reads out **stdin** if none given:

 ```
 dbus-send --system \